nuxt-modules/shopify/README.md

   - ./.nuxt/schema/admin.schema.json
 ```

-### Access APIs via Nitro endpoints

-The module exposes utilities to access each API via Nitro endpoints.

-#### Storefront API example
+### Access Storefront API on the client side

-You can use the `useStorefront` utility to access the storefront API:
+There are multiple ways of communicating with the Shopify APIs.
+The easiest way is with the `useStorefront` composable, directly inside of your vue component or page.

 > [!NOTE]
 > To access the `useStorefront` composable on the client side, make sure you have added a public access token.